venkata-palur/AcronymsSearch/README.md

 # AcronymsSearch
 A simple app to look up the meanings of acronyms/initalims

+# Note
-Note: Please install cocoapods and run "pod install" to download the dependencies and then open the xcworkspace file and build.
+Please install cocoapods and run "pod install" to download the dependencies and then open the xcworkspace file and build.

 # Goal:
 Create a simple app to look up the meanings of acronyms/initialisms.